emmanuelkiranr/express-app/README.md

 step - 5: Create a route to access the fns in the controller using express-router.
 We have separate routes for each controller, accountRoutes for accountController & movieRoutes for movieController.

 Import the controllers to their corresponding routes and route to the fns based on the request method and path.
-For delete and update routes, we'll have the id as well in the path.n
+For delete and update routes, we'll have the id as well in the path.

 ## NOTE: Create the express-route just after the fn for it is defined in the controller, then move on to create the view for that particular route. ie define a fn in the controller -> create a route for it -> create the view, then move on to create the next function -> route -> view and so on.